tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/ksqldbcontext.md

 ```

 # TFM netstandard 2.0 (.Net Framework, NetCoreApp 2.0 etc.)
-netstandard 2.0 does not support Http 2.0.
-Due to this ```IKSqlDBContext.CreateQueryStream<TEntity>``` is not exposed at the current version.
-For these reasons ```IKSqlDBContext.CreateQuery<TEntity>``` was introduced to provide the same functionality via Http 1.1.
+The lack of support for **HTTP 2.0** in netstandard 2.0 prevents the exposure of `IKSqlDBContext.CreateQueryStream<TEntity>` in the current version.
+To address this limitation, `IKSqlDBContext.CreateQuery<TEntity>` was introduced as an alternative solution utilizing **HTTP 1.1** to provide the same functionality.

 ## Basic auth
 **v1.0.0**

-In ksqldb you can use the [Http-Basic authentication](https://docs.ksqldb.io/en/latest/operate-and-deploy/installation/server-config/security/#configuring-listener-for-http-basic-authenticationauthorization) mechanism:
+In `ksqlDB` you can use the [Http-Basic authentication](https://docs.ksqldb.io/en/latest/operate-and-deploy/installation/server-config/security/#configuring-listener-for-http-basic-authenticationauthorization) mechanism:
 ```C#
 using ksqlDB.RestApi.Client.KSql.Query.Context.Options;